#1: Thou Shalt Get Thy Attachments.

 Another effective offensive use is the creation of 'push bases' and outposts that act as a rally point, resupply area and triage/casualty dump and treatment center for the medics.
 This will vastly improve the ability of the marines to sustain a push against an entrenched xeno presence.
 Due to the time pressures and hazards involved it is best to rely on terrain to minimize the work you have to do whenever possible.
 An example of such a push base is as below; it may not be perfect, but it is generally effective for its purpose:

 If your resources are limited, and you have one sentry gun, to make a decent push base/outpost, you'll want to set up the sentry in the middle.
-Once done, build a perimeter, preferably with barbed barricades of some variety, two tiles out on every side of the sentry, incorporating as much of the terrain as possible.
+Once done, build a perimeter, preferably with barbed barricades of some variety, two tiles out on every side of the center tile, incorporating as much of the terrain as possible, and facing any sentry/M56D towards the main avenue of alien attack.
 These work great as casualty dumps and rally points to support a push.
-Once the push base has served its purpose, simply dismantle the perimeter, pocket the metal/materials, deactivate and unsecure the sentry, then redeploy where required.
+Once the push base has served its purpose, simply dismantle the perimeter if you require the metal, pocket the metal/materials, deactivate and unsecure the sentry, then redeploy where required.
 Ideally you will have two sentries to provide coverage of all approaches barring a one tile wide row/column blind spot as you arrange them on the same row/column adjacent to each other, facing opposite directions.
 Alternately, you can ideally build in a natural corner/niche with impenetrable, and preferably unacidable terrain to reduce the number of approaches your sentry has to monitor.

-- Keep your sentry gun powered, healthy and protected.
+- Keep your sentry gun powered/M56D manned, healthy and protected whenever possible.
 If it's in an unsecure or ineffective area that's not contributing to the marine effort, move it ASAP.
 Your sentry is the basis of much of your value and utility as an Engineer; never forget this.

 - Be aware of what your sentry can and can't cover, and what blocks its sight and firing lines, as well as those of your barricades.
 The best, and surest way to do this is to scout the LoS/LoF from the sentry's would-be position before you secure it.
 Remove anything that impedes your sight/firing lines disadvantageously if possible/practical.